Frequently Asked Questions

 Why do last year forms show up with current year links?

 The IRS and most state tax departments will publish their forms by January 7th on a good year.
 They don't follow the same schedule, nor do they set a pre-determined publish date.
-We therefore keep the links active and note with a yellow background when a state has NOT published their new state tax forms.
-For taxes due April 18, 2017 your tax forms should print with the year 2016 on them.
-Do not mix 2016 tax forms and 2015 tax forms together.
+We therefore keep the links active and note with a yellow background when the IRS or a state has NOT published their new state tax forms.
+For taxes due April 17, 2018 your tax forms should print with the year 2017 on them.
+Do not mix 2017 tax forms, 2016 tax forms, and 2015 tax forms together.

 Is this website safe to use?